WSI-Services/httpbl/README.md

 WSI-Services httpBL
 ===================
 PHP library for checking IPv4 addresses against Project Honey Pots Blacklist.
 An API key from Project Honey Pot is required to utilize this library.
-You can create an account and obtain an API key by [creating an account](http://www.projecthoneypot.org/create_account.php) at [Project Honey Pot](http://www.projecthoneypot.org).
+You can create an account and obtain an API key by [creating an account](http://www.projecthoneypot.org/create_account.php) at [Project Honey Pot](http://www.projecthoneypot.org), then [request an access key](http://www.projecthoneypot.org/httpbl_configure.php).

 About Project Honey Pot
 ====